 2. An Amazon web service account

-Login to your Amazon Cloudfront web console at https://console.aws.amazon.com/cloudfront/home and click on the “Create Distribution” button.
-After clicking on, it’ll will lead you to a first step (shown in the image below.)
+Log in to your Amazon Cloudfront web console at https://console.aws.amazon.com/cloudfront/home and click on the “Create Distribution” button.
+After clicking on, it’ll lead you to a first step (shown in the image below.)

 Scrolling down further will lead you to “Default Cache Behavior settings,” here I recommend you don’t have to touch with any of the settings, as the default settings are optimized for higher performance.
 So just skip to next set of settings “Distribution Settings”

-And furthermore, leave every next settings to be default, though if you want to view access logs then you can definitely turn on the “Logging” field but, make sure access to logs are charged and billed separately in the CloudFront, so use it accordingly.
+And furthermore, leave every next setting to be the default, though if you want to view access logs then you can definitely turn on the “Logging” field but, make sure access to logs are charged and billed separately in the CloudFront, so use it accordingly.

 Configuring CNAME for custom CDN branding